 View entire map

 The construction area begins at 8th Street and extends south on Meridian Ave.
 E. to 36th St. E.

 Why is WSDOT

 building this project?

 Traffic volumes along the SR 161 corridor in Edgewood have steadily increased in recent years, resulting in congestion, delays and collisions.
-This project improves safety and eases congestion by adding lanes and managing access.
+This project improves safety and eases congestion after adding lanes and managing access.

 The End Result